Iamsdt/DeployBNDegit/README.md

 # Project: Bengali Digit Recognizer
 A web app where user can draw Bengali digit and the AI model can detect handwritten digit and predict the digit.

-User can draw any Bengali digit on the website canvas and able to get the prediction of that Bengali digit.

 # Schreenshorts
 | First Image  | Second Image |
 |---| ---|